FROM ANMESTY INTERNATIONAL

 Review and amend national housing legislation, policies and practices to: remove discriminatory obstacles for Roma and other marginalized groups to access social housing, including eradicating the multiple discrimination faced by women from Roma and other marginalized groups; ensuring that there is no discrimination in the provision of housing and related services; and that those in need of it are provided with assistance and support to apply for social housing paying particular attention to women

-headed households;
+‐headed households;

 Ensure at least the minimum essential levels of safe water for personal and domestic use and sanitation in all Roma settlements; including through

-Ensure that Roma living in informal settlements and camps, in particular Romani women, have access to health centres, health education and services; when access to health centres is not possible immediately, this should be done temporarily through mobile clinics but should not lead to maintenance of ethnically segregated health
+provision of safe and clean water which is accessible and available in sufficient quantities in the vicinity of homes while processes to regularize settlements or to provide access to piped water within settlements are pending; Ensure that Roma living in informal settlements and camps, in particular Romani women, have access to health centres, health education and services; when access to health centres is not possible immediately, this should be done temporarily through mobile clinics but should not lead to maintenance of ethnically segregated health

-care facilities;
+‐care facilities;

 Take steps to remove barriers that deny Romani women and girls living in informal settlements access to education, information and services relating to sexuality, reproductive health, contraception, pregnancy (including the availability of free pregnancy care) and treatment of gynaecological problems;